Video Is Graph: Structured Graph Module for Video Action Recognition

 As shown in Fig.~\ref{sgm} (a), the relationship between nodes (or frames) in the established graph structure is reflected in the adjacent matrix.
 Each row of the adjacent matrix represents the relationships between the node at the corresponding index position and the nodes at other positions.
-Therefore, grouping the neighbors of each node corresponds to dividing each row of the adjacent matrix.
-Since different neighbor grouping policies extract different subgraphs from the original graph structure, there are consistent one-to-one match relations among the grouping policies, the subgraphs, and the adjacency matrixes.
+Therefore, grouping the neighbours of each node corresponds to dividing each row of the adjacent matrix.
+Since different neighbour grouping policies extract different subgraphs from the original graph structure, there are consistent one-to-one match relations among the grouping policies, the subgraphs and the adjacency matrixes.
 Fig.~\ref{sgm} (b) reflects the corresponding relationship among them.

-After gaining the divided sub-graphs, we first reasoning on each sub-graph to obtain specific temporal features such as local-forward, global-backward, etc. Then all the sub-reasoning results would be gathered by a fusion operation.
+After gaining the divided sub-graphs, we first conduct reasoning on each sub-graph to obtain specific temporal features such as local-forward, global-backwards, etc. Then all the sub-reasoning results would be gathered by a fusion operation.
 The whole process is formulated as: